You have read this article christmas

 Check out the charming Merry Mixer bottle labels and recipes at Hi, Friend.
 Print out instructions for making cranberry cocktail, apricot ginger fizz, and a pomegranate cosmo.
 Yum!
 Delight the host of your next holiday party and put to shame your friends who bring boring old bottles of wine.

-You have read this article christmas / downloads / printable with the title December 2010.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2010/12/festive-cocktail-mixer-hostess-gifts.html.
+with the title December 2010.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2010/12/festive-cocktail-mixer-hostess-gifts.html.
 Thanks!

 Giveaway: Jo Totes camera bag